-At its 23rd session, the Working Group will consider 193 communications including communications kept under review at its 22nd session in February 2018 and new communications that have been received in the framework of the complaint procedure between September 2017 and March 2018.
+At its 26th session, the Working Group will consider communications including those kept under review at its 25th session in July and August 2019 and new communications that have been received in the framework of the complaint procedure between April and October 2019.

 All admissible communications are transmitted to the State concerned to obtain the view of the latter on the allegations of the violations.
 During its session, the Working Group on Communications may decide to:

 In accordance with paragraph 106 of resolution 5/1, both the author of a communication and the State concerned, are informed of the proceeding at each stage.